raspiblitz/raspiblitz/README.md

 Sometimes there is a new LND release that has some breaking changes that once you updated the LND databse that cannot be reversed (like the update from 0.9.2 to 0.10.0).
 Then RaspiBlitz offers you an optional update ... this is where you then can update LND.

-If oyu choose this you get the option to do this `VERIFIED` that means it offers you the optional LND update we tested the raspiBlitz with or `RECKLESS` which will just grab the latest LND release from the GitHub releases page (also Release Candidates) and install it with no further garantees and verification checks - this is for people that run nodes to test new releases and how they work with existing RaspiBlitz apps.
+If you choose this you get the option to do this `VERIFIED` that means it offers you the optional LND update we tested the raspiBlitz with or `RECKLESS` which will just grab the latest LND release from the GitHub releases page (also Release Candidates) and install it with no further garantees and verification checks - this is for people that run nodes to test new releases and how they work with existing RaspiBlitz apps.

 #### PATCH: Patch RaspiBlitz code